 - Recollect how many times there was a disconnection and how we repeatedly dialed-up on 28k and 64k models to ICQ and AOL accounts.

 Very soon, all the chatter about obtaining the perfect system will disappear.
-When that happens, we can complain about something else.
+When that happens, gamers will no doubt find something else to complain about.

 History of Video Games

-Video gaming did not reach mainstream popularity until the Baby-Boomers were introduced to it in the ’70s.
-The fun for this generation began in video arcades starting with the popular game Pong.
+However, video gaming did not reach mainstream popularity until the Baby-Boomers were introduced to it in the ’70s.
+The fun for this generation began in video arcades starting with the popular game ‘Pong’.

 Atari was founded in Sunnyvale, California in 1972.
 A pioneer in arcade games, it became a household name as original creators Nolan Bushnell and Ted Dabney developed technology for home computers and home video game consoles.

 Arcade games began flourishing in the lounges of restaurants, luxurious bars, trendy bowling alleys and even dilapidated shopping malls around the world.
-Establishments capitalized on the hot new craze.
+All kinds of establishments capitalized on this hot new craze.
 Unbeknownst to them, early gamers began competing by posting their initials next to high scores.